How do you help patients who show up in the ER 100 times a year?

 Yet, Brenner and others on the frontlines of one of health care's toughest, priciest problems say they know a lot more today about what works and what misses the mark.
 Here are four lessons they've learned:

-Lesson one: each patient needs a tailored, sustained plan.
+Lesson 1: Each patient needs a tailored, sustained plan.
 Not a quick fix

 The Camden Coalition originally believed that just a few months of extra medical and social support would be enough to reduce the cycle of expensive hospital readmissions.
 But a 2020 study published in the New England Journal of Medicine found that patients who got about 90 days of help from the Coalition were just as likely to end up back in the hospital as those who did not.